a philosophical critique of the 2020 book 'Entangled Life: How fungi make our worlds, change our minds & shape our futures'

 "Some species of tropical rainforest orchid have evolved to mimic the smell, shape, and color of mushrooms to attract mushroom-loving flies. (p.
 35)

-This is precisely how the metaphysical belief in God used to function in the scientific world: it was taken as a given that things came about purposefully, through a kind of teleology, and it was considered impious to attempt to dispute that metaphysical assumption.
+This is precisely how the metaphysical belief in God used to function in the scientific world: it was a conversation stopper.
+It was taken as a given that things came about purposefully, through a kind of teleology, and it was considered impious to attempt to dispute that metaphysical assumption.
 Today, the privileged metaphysics has changed, but it remains as dangerous as ever to question the status quo presumptions.

 A sibling of mine once challenged me on this, asking me, "Yes, Brian, but how else COULD the world of plant, fungi and animal life have come about except by blind, meaningless evolution?"
 I did not miss a beat in responding to that challenge as follows: "That is the whole problem, my friend.
 A metaphysical view is not justified merely because our avowedly nihilistic and atheistic materialists can imagine no alternative theories with which they are comfortable.
 What we have here is a lack of imagination disguised as 'proof'."